USS Nimitz: Planned retirement

-The Nimitz-class carriers have a lifespan of approximately 50 years.
-Estimates on decommissioning for Nimitz herself were updated in April 2022, with the Navy Press Corps indicating that, “USS Nimitz (CVN 68) is planned to be removed from the battle force in fiscal year (FY) 2025, when the ship's Terminal Off-load Program begins, with inactivation scheduled to begin in 2027.”
+The Nimitz-class carriers have a lifespan around 50 years.
+Estimates on decommissioning for Nimitz herself were updated in April 2022, with the Navy Press Corps indicating, "USS Nimitz (CVN 68) was planned to be removed from the battle force in fiscal year (FY) 2025, when the Ship Terminal Off-load Program (STOP) begins, with inactivation scheduled to begin in 2027."